arieldk1212/Camille/docs/README.md

 1. cpp-httplib for simplicity and header-only style, oat++.
 2. DHH for Ruby On Rails, all in one.
-3. Fastapi for architecture, async, starlette, asgi!
+3. FastAPI for architecture, async, starlette, asgi.